Private Flu Jabsin Central London

 The strains of flu in circulation change each year and so the previous year’s vaccine may protect against this year’s dominant strains.
 Immunity to flu is not long-lasting, so an annual flu jab is essential for maximum protection.

 Our recommended vaccines are the premium recombinant trivalent, and cell-based trivalent, due to their superior protection.
-These vaccines provide enhanced immunity compared to the standard flu jab.
+These vaccines provide enhanced immunity compared with the standard flu jab.
 The cell-based trivalent vaccine avoids egg adaptation, resulting in a better match to circulating flu strains, while the premium recombinant vaccine is manufactured using recombinant technology rather than traditional methods, this vaccine offers a precise match to circulating flu strains and may provide enhanced protection.

 When is the best time to get vaccinated?

 Vaccinations first become available during September.
 October and November are the busiest months for vaccination, and flu typically circulates in the UK between Christmas and Easter.
+However, it is never too late to be vaccinated.

 Can you vaccinate babies & children?

 Standard Trivalent – this is an egg-based injected vaccine.
+Suitable from 6 months onwards.

 I’m young and healthy, do I still need to get vaccinated?